Duchy of Tskhumi: History

-In 12th century, king David the Builder appointed the son of shah Shirvan Otagho as a viceroy of Abkhazia, who later became the founder of House of Shervashidze.
+In the 12th century, King David the Builder appointed the son of shah Shirvan Otagho as a viceroy of Abkhazia, who later became the founder of House of Shervashidze.
 The city of Tskhumi (Sukhumi) became the summer residence of the Georgian kings.
 According to Russian scholar V. Sizov, it became an important "cultural and administrative center of the Georgian state.
-The historian Yuri Voronov also conjectured that castle might have hosted the queen-regnant Tamar of Georgia during her stays in Abkhazia in the early 13th century.
-During this period the Eristavi (Duke) of Tskhumi was Otagho Shervashidze.
+The historian Yuri Voronov also conjectured that the castle might have hosted the queen-regnant Tamar of Georgia during her stays in Abkhazia in the early 13th century.
+During this period, the Eristavi (Duke) of Tskhumi was Otagho Shervashidze.

 In the 1240s, Mongols divided Georgia into eight military-administrative sectors (Tumens), the territory of contemporary Abkhazia formed part of the duman administered by Tsotne Dadiani of Odishi.
-Vakhushti notes that Duchy started to decline in 14th century after consolidation of power in western Georgia by dukes of Odishi.
+Vakhushti notes that the Duchy started to decline in the 14th century after consolidation of power in western Georgia by dukes of Odishi.
 During the civil war between the successors of Imeretian King David Narin — Constantine and Michael, Duke of Odishi, Giorgi I Dadiani, subjugated much of the duchy of Tskhumi and expanded his possessions up to Anakopia, while the Shervashidze entrenched in Abkhazia, from that time on Georgian monarchs were recognizing Tskhumi as a feudal domains of House of Dadiani.

 In the 12th–13th centuries, Tskhumi became a center of traffic with the European maritime powers.
-The Republic of Genoa established their short-lived trading factory at Tskhumi (Sebastopolis) early in the 14th century.
-Tskhumi served as capital of the Odishi-Megrelian rulers, it was in this city that Vamek I (c.
+The Republic of Genoa established its short-lived trading factory at Tskhumi (Sebastopolis) early in the 14th century.
+Tskhumi served as the capital of the Odishi-Megrelian rulers.
+It was in this city that Vamek I (c.
 1384-1396), the most influential Dadiani, minted his coins.
 Documents of the 15th century clearly distinguished Tskhumi from Principality of Abkhazia.
 The Ottoman navy occupied the town in 1451, but for a short time.
-Later contested between the princes of Abkhazia and Mingrelia, Tskhumi (Suhum-Kale) temporarily fell to the Ottoman hands in 1578.
+Later contested between the princes of Abkhazia and Mingrelia, Tskhumi (Suhum-Kale) temporarily fell into Ottoman hands in 1578.